Country overview: United Kingdom

 View ‘Treatment profile’ for additional information.

-Reduction of drug-related deaths, infectious diseases, co-morbidity and other health consequences are key policy issues within the United Kingdom’s drug strategies.
-Interventions include information campaigns on the risks associated with drug use, as well as information on safer injecting and safer sex, provision of free needles and syringes, promotion of safe disposal of used equipment, infection counselling, support and testing, vaccinations against HBV, referrals to drug treatment, antiretroviral treatment for HIV and HCV, provision of take-home naloxone and training of drug users and their family members on its application.
+The reduction of drug-induced deaths, infectious diseases, co-morbidity and other health consequences are key policy issues within the United Kingdom’s drug strategies.
+Interventions include information campaigns on the risks associated with drug use, information on safer injecting and safer sex, provision of free needles and syringes, promotion of safe disposal of used equipment, infection counselling, support and testing, vaccinations against HBV, referrals to drug treatment, antiretroviral treatment for HIV and HCV, and the provision of take-home naloxone and training of drug users and their family members on its application.

-In 2011 there were 152 406 convictions or cautions for drug offences reported by the United Kingdom, which is an increase when compared to 2009 (147 013), and a similar level to 2010 (152 451).
-Of those offences where a drug was known, 60.9 % were cannabis-related, 15.3 % cocaine-related and 9.8 % heroin-related.
-In addition, there were 95 934 formal warnings for cannabis or penalty notices for disorder issued for cannabis possession.
+In 2012 some 134 241 convictions or cautions for drug offences were reported in England and Wales.
+Of those offences where a drug was known, 62.5 % were cannabis-related, 14.9 % cocaine-related and 8.4 % heroin-related.
+In addition, there were 86 830 formal warnings for cannabis or penalty notices for disorder issued for cannabis possession in England and Wales, with the most noticeable decrease in the number of formal warnings for cannabis possession.

 The Misuse of Drugs Act 1971, with amendments, is the main law regulating drug control in the United Kingdom.
 It divides controlled substances into three classes (A, B, C) based on harm, with Class A being the most harmful.
 These classes provide a basis for attributing penalties for offences.

-Maximum penalties vary not only according to the class of substance but also according to whether the conviction is a summary one made at a Magistrate Court or one made on indictment following a trial at a Crown Court.
+Maximum penalties vary not only according to the class of substance but also according to whether the conviction is a summary one made at a magistrates’ court or one made on indictment following a trial at a crown court.

 Drug use per se is not an offence under the Misuse of Drugs Act 1971; it is the possession of the drug that constitutes an offence.
 Summary convictions for the unlawful possession of Class A drugs such as heroin or cocaine involve penalties of up to six months’ imprisonment or a fine; on indictment, penalties may reach seven years’ imprisonment.
 Class B drugs such as cannabis and amphetamines attract penalties at magistrate level of up to three months’ imprisonment and/or a fine; on indictment it may be up to five years’ imprisonment and/or an unlimited fine.
-Possession of most Class C drugs, such as barbiturates, attracts penalties of up to three months’ imprisonment and/or a fine at magistrate level; or up to two years’ imprisonment and/or unlimited fine on indictment.
+Possession of most Class C drugs, such as barbiturates, attracts penalties of up to three months’ imprisonment and/or a fine at magistrate level; or up to two years’ imprisonment and/or an unlimited fine on indictment.
 There are also a number of alternative responses, such as cannabis warnings and cautions from the police, who have considerable powers of discretion.
 In addition, temporary class drug orders have been introduced through the Police Reform and Social Responsibility Act 2011 to give a faster legislative response to new psychoactive substances.
-In 2012 methoxetamine became the first drug subjected to a temporary class drug order in the United Kingdom.

 Under the Misuse of Drugs Act, a distinction is made between the possession of controlled drugs, and possession with intent to supply to another; this latter is effectively for drug trafficking offences.
 The Drug Trafficking Act 1994 defines drug trafficking as transporting or storing, importing or exporting, manufacturing or supplying drugs covered by the Misuse of Drugs Act 1971.
 The penalties applied depend again on the classification of the drug and on the penal procedure (magistrate level or Crown Court level).
 For trafficking in Class A drugs, the maximum penalty on indictment is life imprisonment, while trafficking of Class B and C drugs can attract a penalty of up to 14 years in prison.
 In 2000 a minimum sentence of seven years was introduced for a third conviction for trafficking in Class A drugs.